JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2023-03-03-finclf_bert_news_tweets_sentiment_analysis_en.md

 ## Description

-This Sentiment Analysis Text Classifier has been trained on  a collection of financial news articles and tweets that have been labeled with three different classes: "bullish," "bearish," and "neutral."
+This Sentiment Analysis Text Classifier has been trained on  a collection of financial news articles and tweets that have been labeled with three different classes: `bullish`, `bearish` and `neutral`.
 The dataset on which the model has been trained on covers a wide range of financial topics including stocks, bonds, currencies, and commodities.

 ## Predicted Entities